flowingis/frontsize-less/README.md

 Frontsize 2.0.0
 =========

-It's a CSS front-end framework written to make websites easy to read on every device and faster to be coded.
+It's a CSS generator front-end framework written to make websites easy to read on every device and faster to be coded.
 It gives to the developer a solid base which can be used to build responsive layouts for websites or web apps.

 ###Why frontsize?